bioinfo-biols/SEVtras/docs/Part II ESAI calculating.rst

     import SEVtras
     SEVtras.ESAI_calculator(adata_ev_path='./tests/sEV_SEVtras.h5ad', adata_cell_path='./tests/test_cell.h5ad', out_path='./outputs', Xraw=False, OBSsample='batch', OBScelltype='celltype')

-The first two parameters represent the path to sEV- and cell- anndata objects.
+The first two parameters represent the path to sEV- and cell- anndata objects. sEV-anndata object comes from the output of SEVtras.sEV_recognizer.
+The cell-anndata object is the same as conventional single cell analysis data coming from ``filtered_feature_bc_matrix`` directory in Cell Ranger **outs**.

 The third parameter specifies the path of the ``ESAI_calculator`` outputs.
 The outputs include: